psicoduck/woolamaloo/README.md

   - Fork this project.
   - We would like you to use the Python programming language, by doing so you may get some extra points.
 But you can choose any language you want.
   - We need instructions on how to use the system or script, so document it.
-  - Send your repository link to woolamaloo@correio.cmc.pr.gov.br
+  - Send your repository link to woolamaloo@cmc.pr.gov.br

 ## Recommendations

   * It is not required at all, but we would like to see some tests(if you know how to do it, otherwise don't UAIste your time)!
+Seriously, if you don't know how to test yet, you might learn here.
   * Practice the [12 Factor-App](http://12factor.net) concepts;
   * Use [SOLID](https://en.wikipedia.org/wiki/SOLID_(object-oriented_design))
   design principles;